-Cynthia Edmonds-Cady is an Associate Professor of Social Work, the Coordinator of the Civic Engagement & Responsibility Minor for ISU, and an affiliated faculty member in the Women & Gender Studies Program.
+Cynthia Edmonds-Cady is an Associate Professor of Social Work, the Coordinator of the Civic Engagement & Responsibility Minor for ISU, and a core faculty member in the Women & Gender Studies Program.
 She has an expertise in Intersectionality and community/civic engagement, women and poverty, and social movement work.

 398PP: Service Learning Experience In Civic Engagement